 Public Works assists the Chief Executive Office's (CEO) Office of Emergency Management (OEM) with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center (CEOC).
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency responses and support County emergency operations during major emergencies and disasters.
-The Public Works DOC was activated for the COVID-19 pandemic on March 11, 2020 and was deactivated on May 5, 2022.
-This represented the longest DOC activation in the history of Public Works.
+The Public Works DOC was activated in response to the Route Fire on September 1, 2022, and was deactivated on September 3, 2022.
+Public Works worked with partner agencies to assist with road closures and coordinated traffic management solutions.